West Nile Virus in Hamilton

 Only about 20% of people with West Nile virus have symptoms.
 Symptoms usually appear two to 15 days after a mosquito bite from an infected mosquito.
 Symptoms may last several weeks.
 Some effects may be severe and permanent, including death for a small number of people.

-Signs and symptoms of West Nile virus
+Signs and symptoms of West Nile Virus

 Most people have mild symptoms that include: